cirosantilli/linux-cheat/compression.md

 Compresses dir file by file it seems.

-zip file or directory
+ZIP file or directory:

     zip -r "$F".zip "$F"

 `-r`: add dir recursively.
-Otherwise, adds only the top dir!
+Otherwise, adds only the top dir and not its contents.

+Using it on a directory will keep the top directory in the ZIP.
+To avoid that and keep only the files in the directory, do:

+    cd dir
+    zip -r ../dir.zip .

+If you don't have hidden files on the top level:

+    zip -r dir.zip dir/*

+Note that:

+    zip -r dir.zip dir/.*

+will not work by default for hidden files, since `.*` will also expand to `.` and `..` with default `bash` options.

 `-e`: encrypt: